While glmmTMB is primarily designed for maximum

 mean or median, but is often a useful approximation.

-One can apply tmbstan
+One can apply tmbstan to a fitted glmmTMB

 model that specifies priors (see the MCMC